kasperpeulen/polymerjs-dart/README.md

 }
 ```

-There are many other examples in the [polymerjs directory](https://github.com/kasperpeulen/polymerjs-dart/tree/master/polymerjs_examples).
+There are many other examples in the [polymerjs_examples directory](https://github.com/kasperpeulen/polymerjs-dart/tree/master/polymerjs_examples).

 ##Roadmap